jdadelman/prospect-valuation-model/docs/DATA_SCHEMA.md

 Similarity neighborhoods are used only for evaluation diagnostics (conditional variance, neighborhood coherence).

-Current (initial) neighborhood definition:
+Initial definition:
 - Hard strata: `role`, `assigned_level`, `age_bin` (raw age binned at report year `N`)
-- Soft distance: numeric feature vectors (to be defined in feature engineering), with an explicit sparsity fallback rule
+- Soft distance: numeric feature vectors (defined during feature engineering)
+- Explicit sparsity fallback rule (documented prior to metric computation)

-The similarity definition may be revised after stat normalization; revisions must be recorded in `RESEARCH_LOG.md` and updated in `DESIGN_DECISIONS.md` if binding.
+Revisions must be recorded in `RESEARCH_LOG.md` and, if binding, in `DESIGN_DECISIONS.md`.

 ---

 ## Evaluation Protocol (Operational)

 Protocol C is used:
-- Primary: forward-chaining by year (train on earlier years, evaluate on later years)
+- Primary: forward-chaining by year
 - Secondary: player-holdout robustness checks

-Exact year splits and player-holdout sampling rules are defined in the evaluation code and documented in the relevant experiment config / notebook.
+Exact splits and sampling rules are defined in evaluation code and experiment configs.

 ---